JetBrains/intellij-plugin-verifier/intellij-plugin-verifier/verifier-test/src/test/resources/exampleDocumentedProblems.md

 : It is a comment why
-Java code migrated to use `TYPE_USE` nullability annotations : It is a comment why
+Java code migrated to use `TYPE_USE` nullability annotations : It is a comment why `com.some.Class.markedAbstractMethod` marked abstract : Implement the method in implementations